Website Wins and Fails

 I track the sites of your competitors and clients almost every day and am surprised at how easy it can be to outperform other experts’ sites.

 Bad site design can repel visitors.
-Others are annoying to use.
-Some are great but hard to find.
+Some sites are annoying to use.
+Others are great but hard to find.
 Is text easy to read?
 Are there broken features, like links that go to the wrong place or produce a dead end?
 (I have a few of those on this site–copy editing is part of maintenance.)

-Cleverness Can Backfire.
 My personal favorite (pet peeve) is “clever” features.
 One expert had a magnifying glass that swept across the screen enlarging each item as it moved.
 I could barely read the expert’s name and was not inclined to stay and read more.
 About a year later, the magnifying glass became a graphic that did not move, making it considerably easier to read the site.
 Clearly I wasn’t the only person who found it distracting.

 Template Websites Beware.
 Are you a Psychiatrist?
 Yoga Instructor?
 B’n’B?
 So hard to tell… Because of changes in technology, it’s common now to use “templates.”
 This is a pre-made layout for a website into which you plug your own information.
-They are usually so cookie cutter that you can barely tell one person’s website from another using the same template.
-Check out common “themes” (aka templates) WordPress offers.
+By their nature such templates are cookie cutter–visual boilerplate.
+Sometimes you can barely tell one person’s website from another if they are using the same template.
+Check out common “themes” (aka templates) that WordPress offers.
 A few appear on this page.
 They are identical to those found on Wix, Squarespace and other common website platforms.
 They are not very customizable without the benefit of a skilled CSS website developer.
-The danger is sticking with the “themes” and looking like everyone else.
-More about this on my “hot topic” about DIY website builders.

 As soon as your visitor lands, your website should convey who you are and what you know.
 To encourage users to stick around on your website, you’ll need imagery and words that identify you–not your name, but your entire expertise and experience.
 Add text early so an attorney can be sure he or she is in the right place.
 Your website is the delivery system.
 I scrutinize the disconnects of others and tackle website repair with gusto.
 It’s just too much fun to do things right.
 You might benefit from a few quick suggestions, or you may prefer to hand over door-to-door design and management of your site.
 Either way, implementing even the shortest shortlist is better than altogether ignoring your website.
 NB: I’m a website content and design developer.
 I guide you with topics for the website that maximize your experience for the attorneys I think will best appreciate your help.
 I am not a programmer but I easily collaborate with you and anyone with whom you may already have a relationship designing your website.
 I can also help find a developer for the “back-end” code–i.e. stuff neither of us needs to know.